PierreMarchand20/personal_webpage/content/post/2020_CTCW_3_zsh/index.md

 ## 4. Prompts

 The benefit in customizing your prompt is that it allows you to display more information. `git`, that we introduced in our last [post]({{< ref "/post/2020_CTCW_2_git/index.md" >}}), is the usual first example.
 You can display the current branch, and if there are modifications to be committed.
-But you can also display timing between commands, battery level
+But you can also display timing between commands, battery level, and a lot of other information.
+I personally like to keep it simple, but you do you :wink:

 Similarly to plugins, you could define a customized prompt by hand.
-There are some tutorials that explain how to do it.
+But the risk is to add a delay each time you enter a command because of the loading time of the prompt.

+Similar problem, similar solution: people have already defined optimized prompts that allow for customization while avoiding delay most of the time.
+Two popular prompts are [Spaceship ZSH](https://github.com/denysdovhan/spaceship-prompt) and [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
+I personally use the latter at the moment, but they are both fast, customizable and easy to use.

+Here is an example with Powerlevel10k where I show current folder, current git status (notice the `?1`, which means there is one file not tracked), python virtual environment, time, and a custom prompt that shows :star: with `my display`.
+{{< asciinema key="2020_CTCW_3_zsh/prompt" rows="10" preload="1" theme="solarized-dark" title="Setup git">}}

 ## 5. References